runrig-coop/the-runrig-plan/overview.md

 if Runrig's data and service layers were more tightly coupled.

 ### Ecology Over Architecture
-Runrig intends to center ecological design over any specific technological architecture.
-Ecology, in this sense, encompasses not only the technological but also the social and biotic aspects of design.
+Runrig will center ecological design over any specific technological architecture.
+Ecology, in this sense, encompasses the technological, social and biotic aspects of design, together and all at once.
 Accordingly, we strive to make those designs adaptive to the whole, rather than prescriptive in the particular.

-In a practical sense, this grants us greater freedom to experiment — to _play_ — with these technologies.
+In a practical sense, this grants us greater freedom to experiment with these technologies.
 The example of the auditing survey mentioned above is a prime example.
 The solution is small, almost trifling, and it risks very little;
 however, it can have very real benefits, meeting the most immediate, material concerns of its users.
 While it can be tossed aside if it proves unhelpful, it could just as well form the kernel of a much larger system.
 In that sense, it's